 While this is a suitable analytical approach for dealing with heterogeneous tag reporting rates, the fact remains that tag returns in a fishery for which there is no independent information on tag reporting rate will not provide much if any information on mortality rates.
 Of course, if zero tag returns are reported, there is also no information.
 It is therefore important that cooperation is gained from those fleets for which obtaining independent information on tag reporting is difficult.
 Longline fleets, which are the only fleets that can potentially provide information on older age classes of bigeye tuna, fall into this category.
 In previous regional projects, the numbers of tag recaptures reported by longline fleets operating in the Pacific have been much lower than expected.
 Because of the careful individual handling received by longline-caught fish, it is unlikely that any tags would escape detection by longline crews.
 It is therefore suspected that some longline fleets either have had a deliberate policy of non-reporting of tag recaptures, or that for some reason longline crews have been unaware of the tagging programmes and did not know what to do with recaptured tags.
-It will therefore be important that the longline industry be made aware of the tagging programme, its importance in stock assessment and management, and given information on how to report recaptured tags.
-The support of member Governments of WCPFC and IATTC will be required to convince longline industries to cooperate with the tagging programme.
+It will be important that the longline industry be made aware of the tagging programme, its importance in stock assessment and management, and given information on how to report recaptured tags.
+Systematic visits by project staff or local fisheries officers to vessels while in port may assist in raising awareness of the project and improving the tag-reporting rate.
+However, the support of member Governments of WCPFC and IATTC will also be required to convince longline industries to cooperate with the tagging programme.